LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 * Create an inaccessible site, with a perfect automated checker score
 * And, finally there are examples out there that fulfil the same purpose of this one

-You'd be right in thinking this exercise probably made me feel a little dirty, it goes against everything I have been doing for several years.
+You'd be right in thinking this exercise probably felt wrong, it goes against everything I have been doing for several years.
 But it also kinda felt fun, in an odd kind of way, not an evil genius kind of feeling, but more of a "Jeez, people actually get paid to write code like this on actual websites" kind of way.
 Yeah, that was a thinly veiled dig at devs that do not care, come at me.

-I honestly found it really difficult to create the site, it messed with my mind a bit, in that I spent a heap of time scratching my head thinking how do people even get this wrong, it's often more work to get it wrong, than get it right.
+I honestly found it really difficult to create the site, it messed with my mind a little, in that I spent a heap of time scratching my head wondering why folk go to all the effort to make something wrong, when often HTML alone will just make it right in a much easier way.

 ## So, what it is the purpose?

 So at Westminster, we are about to start running some training sessions for a group of colleagues, these colleagues want to learn how to identify WCAG issues, as well as other common accessibility barriers.
 We could have taken a site that's already in the public domain:

 * We'd spend quite some time looking for one that contained enough failures to align with our training plan
-* If we found a site in the wild, obviously we'd have no control over it, there is every chance the site could change, which would make this guide age, pretty quickly
+* If we found a site in the wild, obviously we'd have no control over it, there is every chance the site would change, which would make this guide age, pretty quickly
 * We'd then likely have to build an accessible version of that site, as an example of how it should be when "fixed", because we would encourage participants in the training to take note of the difference with AT, etc
-* We'd have to be super careful about which site we chose, as we could quite easily get our employer in a spot of legal bother and potentially be disciplined for doing so
+* We'd have to be super careful about which site we chose, as we could quite easily get our employer in a spot of legal bother and potentially be disciplined for doing so and that's not a risk we're willing to take

-A custom-built small website that contains just enough accessibility issues to start folks off with identifying issues on a site seemed the safest bet.
+A custom-built small website that contains just enough accessibility issues to start folks off with identifying issues seemed the safest bet.
 This site won't change, there will be absolutely no changes to the code, whatsoever.
 This enables us and potentially you, to have an unchanging platform to conduct this training on, in the hope of getting consistent results.

 There is of course a lot of nuance to accessibility testing, in that it is highly unlikely that two auditors given the same platform, will write up exactly the same issues.
 This is, in part due to interpretation of various success criteria, two people will interpret some of the more ambiguous aspects differently.
 It is also in part due to their levels of knowledge, the tools they use, their experience and multiple other factors.